adanna21/Tweeder/README.md

 6. In `tweedr/client/package.json` add `  "proxy": "http://localhost:3001/"` to line 18.
 Make sure the line above it has a comma!
 7. Now, when you want to begin hacking, run `yarn start` from the `tweedr` directory to start the Express app, and run `yarn start` from the `tweedr/client` directory (in a new terminal tab) to start the React app.

+8. Don't forget to run the server and client at the same time.

 Happy hacking!

 ## Endpoints